 Having explored the possible link between carative factors and product ownership and disposal, the next phase of the study sought to apply the carative model to the design process.
-Emerging factors were categorised under four motive themes and developed into a set of stimuli for a toolkit (Figure 1).
-Forty-three influential factors were found during the initial research have provided direct impact on creating original carative factors for influencing behaviour.
-[Figure 1 near here].
+Emerging factors were categorized under four motive themes and developed into a set of stimuli for a toolkit (Figure 1).
+Forty-three influential factors that were found during the initial research have provided direct impact on creating original carative factors for influencing behaviour.
 They are described, illustrated, and grouped into themes for the design processes.
-The toolkit described here aims to allow designers to explore ideas through inspirational questions, to trigger wider viewpoints within an idea generation process to enable different approaches to the design challenge, and to drive creative solutions for letting go of objects respectfully.
+The toolkit described here aims to allow designers to explore ideas through inspirational questions, to trigger wider viewpoints within an idea-generation process to enable different approaches to the design challenge, and to drive creative solutions for letting go of objects respectfully.
 It consists of illustrations of described situations, colour coded with different motives and inspirational comments from the initial research (Figure 2).
-The grey box contains inspirational questions for designers to help the idea generation process.
-[Figure 2 near here].
+The grey box contains inspirational questions for designers to help the idea-generation process.

-The toolkit has been further developed and validated over the following three months via two participatory workshop with six masters level design students (see below), and through several informal conversations with four working designers throughout this period of development, in order to understand how it is being used and how to improve its structure and content.
+The toolkit has been further developed and validated over the following three months via two participatory workshops with six masters level design students (see below), and through several informal conversations with four working designers throughout this period of development, in order to understand how it is being used and how to improve its structure and content.